thor-computer/video-index/README.md

 - If a transcript already exists, it won't be transcribed again
 - Perfect for re-running on the same channel to catch new videos
 - Saves time and bandwidth on subsequent runs

+**Space-Saving Feature**:
+- After successful transcription, the video file is replaced with an empty placeholder
+- The empty file acts as a marker that the video has been processed
+- Only transcripts are kept (typically <1MB each vs 50-500MB per video)
+- You can process entire channels without running out of disk space!

 **Note**: This process can take a long time depending on:
 - Number of videos in the channel